Orientation Frequently Asked Questions

 You'll be able to register starting in early May on your Application Status Page.
 If you have problems registering, please contact the Orientation Hotline at 773.508.7410.

-Parents and guests are welcome and we encourage them to join us for Orientation!
-Parents will have a separate program to attend with some overlapping sessions with their student.
-For more information, please check out our Parent's page.
+Parents and guests are welcome, and we encourage them to join us for Orientation!
+Parents will have a separate, optional program to attend.
+For more information, like a sample schedule, please check out our Parent's page.